jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

-Beyond the air content considerations outlined in @tab_25, @tab_23 highlights two exceptional cases of hydrogen reactivity.
+Beyond the air content hurdles outlined in @tab_25, @tab_23 highlights two exceptional cases of hydrogen reactivity.
 Firstly, hydrogen and chlorine can initiate a reaction solely through light irradiation, resulting in a loud, explosive bang known as the chlorine oxyhydrogen reaction @Klell2018 @Klell2023.
 Secondly, hydrogen exhibits similarly explosive reactions with fluorine @Klell2018 @Klell2023.
 These cases underscore the diverse and potentially hazardous reactive properties of hydrogen.
 The reactive nature of hydrogen not only manifests in gaseous interactions but also in its interactions with solid materials.
 Hydrogen-material compatibility emerges as another substantial consideration in hydrogen handling.
 Metals, in particular, can accumulate hydrogen within their lattices, potentially leading to embrittlement.
 For a more detailed examination of hydrogen embrittlement, the reader is directed to @chap_1_2.
 The process of hydrogen incorporation into metal lattices begins with the dissociation of hydrogen molecules into atoms at the metal surface @Klell2023 @Usman2022.
-Certain pure metals, including palladium, magnesium, lanthanum, and aluminium, as well as specific alloys such as TiNi-Ti#sub[2]Ni and Mg-Mg#sub[2]Ni, demonstrate the ability to store hydrogen @Klell2023.
+Certain pure metals, including palladium, magnesium, lanthanum, and aluminum, as well as specific alloys such as TiNi-Ti#sub[2]Ni and Mg-Mg#sub[2]Ni, demonstrate the ability to store hydrogen @Klell2023.
 This property of hydrogen storage in metal lattices has an additional beneficial application: it enables the production of highly pure hydrogen (99.99%) @Usman2022 @Du2021 @Nashchekin2020.
-Consequently, metal lattices can serve as effective hydrogen purification filters, illustrating how a potential challenge can be leveraged for practical benefits in hydrogen processing and purification.
+Hence, metal lattices can serve as effective hydrogen purification filters, illustrating how a potential challenge can be leveraged for practical benefits in hydrogen processing and purification.

 In contrast to metals, plastics generally exhibit lower density.
 While plastics do not suffer from hydrogen embrittlement, they present significant obstacles in containing hydrogen @Su2021.
 The primary concern is the potential for rapid hydrogen permeation through plastic containers, which could lead to swift depletion of a filled tank.
 This permeation poses a serious safety risk, especially in enclosed spaces.
 For instance, if a hydrogen-containing plastic vessel were stored in a car garage, the gradual accumulation of escaped hydrogen could create a hazardous environment, potentially resulting in severe burns or explosions if ignited.
-Consequently, when considering hydrogen storage and handling, particularly in the context of experimental structural validation tests for #glspl("swith"), two properties demand special attention: flammability and diffusion behavior.
+Consequently, when considering hydrogen storage and handling, especially in the context of experimental structural validation tests for #glspl("swith"), two properties demand special attention: flammability and diffusion behavior.
-The preceding analysis has primarily focused on the theoretical aspects of hydrogen's safety-related properties.

-The analysis thus far has elucidated two primary aspects.
+The preceding analysis has primarily focused on the theoretical characteristics of hydrogen's safety-related properties, elucidating two primary aspects.
 Firstly, considering this section in conjunction with the previous @chap_2_0 and forthcoming sections, it becomes evident that hydrogen possesses numerous unique properties warranting thorough examination.
+// TODO sentces needs to be adapted. sounds somehwat strange? also, replace the word consideration, otherwise repeated in proximity
 Secondly, the necessity for specialized considerations in work involving hydrogen has been clearly demonstrated, particularly when moving from theoretical to practical applications.
 While the theoretical foundation and measured data are essential for initial #gls("swith") certification steps, the ultimate objective is to apply this knowledge to real-world scenarios.
 To bridge the gap between theory and practice, it is crucial to synthesize information from both theoretical models and empirical measurements of hydrogen behavior.
 The subsequent @chap_2_2 addresses this need by exploring numerical simulations and hydrogen experiments, offering valuable insights into the obstacles and considerations of working with hydrogen in practical settings.